comScore

 Location: Vancouver, British Columbia

 Located in Vancouver’s Chinatown, Juke Fried Chicken delivers on its namesake promise.
-While Southern-style fried chicken is certainly the spot’s specialty (the waffle combo also looks tempting), the team offers other items such as BBQ pork ribs, peanut sesame slaw, crispy fried brussels sprouts, jalapeno cheddar cornbread, hand cut chicken nuggets and its line of specialty sauces, among other options.
+While Southern-style fried chicken is undoubtedly the spot’s specialty (the waffle combo also looks tempting), the team offers other items such as BBQ pork ribs, peanut sesame slaw, crispy fried brussels sprouts, jalapeno cheddar cornbread, hand-cut chicken nuggets and its line of specialty sauces, among other options.

 Location: Toronto, Ontario